 On any serious website, having a test version of the website is VERY highly recommended.
 Its a small cost and insurance policy to avoid embarrassing website outages and glitches.
 The test version of the website can be used for many situations:

 - Layout changes, such as redesigning your home page layout

 - Linux backend upgrades

 Use a website hosting expert to design a proper server configuration, monitor it, and make ongoing changes to improve performance as your business grows and traffic increases.
+If you rely heavily on your website for business purposes, Godaddy and such hosting providers are often not the best option.
 We would love to help you!
 Contact us using the form below for a budget estimate for WordPress optimization and Linux server management.
 We structure our agreement as follows:

 - Upfront project to handle migration and setup